FRAMverse/coding-practices/README.md

 -   We have a [template YAML header](https://github.com/FRAMverse/snippets/blob/main/R/markdown-and-quarto/custom-yaml-header.Rmd) for quarto / rmarkdown files that includes some useful settings for readability, and gives a WDFW flavored header when combined with [this style guide](https://github.com/FRAMverse/snippets/blob/main/R/markdown-and-quarto/style.css).
 -   using `if(interactive())` allows you to write code that behaves differently when being compiled for a report than when its being run interactively.
 This can be useful when developing parameterized reports.

+## R Practices

+- Ensure that your code is reproducible by never saving / loading the environment.
+Scripts should include code to read in relevant files, and can save key objects for re-use later.
+In Rstudio, go to `Tools > Global Options` and in the `General` section, make sure that "Restore .Rdata into workspace on startup" is NOT checked, and make sure that "Save worskpace to .Rdata on exit:" dropdown is set to "Never"

 ## Style guide

 (Ty's plan, Collin has regrets)